ASparton/ASparton/README.md

 # Hello world!
 Welcome to my Github profile! 👋

-I am Alexandre, a French IT student and a passionate software developer, currently specilized in web applications, data mining and data flows management.
+I am Alexandre, a French IT student and a passionate software developer, currently specilized in web applications, data extraction and data flows management.
 #### Want to learn a bit more ? <a href="https://www.asparton.com/">Take a look at my website!</a>

 ## My main skill set 🧠